Frequently Asked Questions About Crete: Learn All You Need to Know About the Island!

 questions about crete

-Time allowing, you should visit both!
-But when it comes to a stay, well it depends on what are your travel plans.
+Time permitting, you should visit both!
+But your stay will depend on your travel plans.

-If you intend to visit the famous Elafonisi and Balos, then – of course – Chania is much closer, and therefore better, besides there are many more beaches in west Crete that are also really beautiful, even on the north coast.
+If you intend to visit the famous Elafonisi and Balos, then—of course—Chania is much closer and, therefore, better.
+Besides, there are many more really beautiful beaches in west Crete, even on the north coast.

-Of course, also Rethymnon has gorgeous beaches, but the best ones are mostly in the south, though.
-It also depends on your age, Rethymnon is a university town, so you will find more clubs and entertainment for young adults in Rethymnon than in Chania.
+Of course, Rethymnon has gorgeous beaches, but the best ones are mostly in the south.
+It also depends on your age.
+Rethymnon is a university town, so you will find more clubs and entertainment for young adults in Rethymnon than in Chania.

 Finally, Rethymnon is a smaller town with fewer inhabitants, which not only means that it will be (a bit) less chaotic but also easier to visit if you have less time.

-Here you can have further details when it comes to comparing both towns.
+Here you can get further details about comparing both towns.

 Should I book a hotel or an apartment for my stay in Crete?